SasView/sasmodels/doc/guide/scripting.rst

 Scripting Interface
 *******************

-Need some basic details here of how to load models and data via script, evaluate them at given parameter values and run bumps fits.

 The key functions are :func:`.core.load_model` for loading the model definition and compiling the kernel and :func:`.data.load_data` for calling sasview to load the data.